hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 dbt_run_snowflake_bank_project
 ```

+---

-### 10. Run and Monitor the Pipeline
+## 10. Run and Monitor the Pipeline

+Open the DAG in the Airflow UI and click **Trigger DAG** to start a run.

-The Airflow DAG orchestrates the complete workflow:
+The DAG executes the dbt workflow in the following order:

 ```text
 run_staging